vaibhav0488/Wireless_Notice_Board_Using_GSM/README.md

 Key Features

-Wireless notice board message update using SMS
+1. Wireless notice board message update using SM

-GSM-based remote communication
+2. GSM-based remote communication

-Automatic message reception and display
+3. Automatic message reception and display

-Serial communication between microcontroller and GSM module
+4. Serial communication between microcontroller and GSM module

-Real-time display of received messages
+5. Real-time display of received messages

-Reduced manual effort for updating notices
+6. Reduced manual effort for updating notices

 Technologies and Components Used

-Microcontroller-based embedded system
+1. Microcontroller-based embedded system

-GSM communication module
+2. GSM communication module

-Serial communication (UART)
+3. Serial communication (UART)

-Embedded C programming
+4. Embedded C programming

-Display module (LCD or LED display)
+5. Display module (LCD or LED display)

-Power supply and interfacing circuits
+6. Power supply and interfacing circuits

 Working Principle

-A user sends a message via SMS to the GSM module attached to the system.
+1. A user sends a message via SMS to the GSM module attached to the system.

-The GSM module receives the SMS using the cellular network.
+2. The GSM module receives the SMS using the cellular network.

-The microcontroller reads the message using serial communication.
+3. The microcontroller reads the message using serial communication.

-The received message is processed and displayed on the notice board.
+4. The received message is processed and displayed on the notice board.

 Applications

-College and university notice boards
+1. College and university notice boards

-Railway stations and bus terminals
+2. Railway stations and bus terminals

-Corporate offices
+3. Corporate offices

-Public information display systems
+4. Public information display systems

-Event announcements
+5. Event announcements